lubojr/naucse.python.cz/lessons/beginners-en/json/index.md

 ## JSON in Python

-Object encoding in JSON is simple: there is a `json` module, whose `load` method retrieves data from the string:
+Object encoding in JSON is simple: there is a `json` module, whose `loads` method retrieves data from the string:

 ```python
 import json